-Insert Leg Extension (3) into the Leg Brace (4) secure with screw (8).
-Insert Leg Extension (3) into Leg Brace (4) secure with screw (8).
-Insert one Leg halfway into the other T-joint.
-Pull out on other leg and insert into other Socket.
-Press down on both Legs at the same time and fully insert them into the T-joint and Socket tightened by screw (8).
+Insert leg Extension (3) into the Leg Brace (4) secure with screw (7).
+Insert Leg Extension (3) into Leg Brace (4) secure with screw (7).
+Insert one Leg halfway into the T-joint.
+Pull out on other leg and insert into the Socket Press down on both Legs at the same time and fully insert them into the T-joint and socket tightened by screw (7).

-Note: You may need to pull outward on the Legs as you insert them into the T-joint and Socket.
-Leg warning sticker should face out.
+Note: You may need to pull outward on the Legs as you insert them into the T-joint and socket Leg warning sticker should face out.